 And it may also be really good for filling plot holes, if you know there’s trouble but you’re not quite sure what it needs.
 In other words, whenever you want to be more “creative” in the traditional sense, as in free-association generation of novel ideas, marijuana may be very helpful.
 In fact the increased flow of loose associations is one of the proven effects of marijuana use.

 Just make sure you don’t have any distractions or responsibilities, and focus all your attention on that one scene, or daydreaming about your books, or visualizing plot events or places.

 But if you need to do anything else, such as research, multi-tasking, editing, emailing or organizing, stay sober (or use attention focusing supplements like coffee or tea, ginseng, gingko, etc.)

 Another observation I’ve had this evening is that “Be Here Now” – the new age philosophy/mantra that everybody keeps repeating as the ultimate goal for spiritual awareness and wisdom, is incredibly easy on marijuana.
 It’s not that I’m suddenly more tuned in, it’s just that my brain feels turned off.
 I don’t have any rambling thoughts or pressing concerns or worries.
 Everything feels kind of heavy.
-I’m very “present” in my body and aware of physical sensations (sounds like I must have been on an indica).
+I’m very “present” in my body and aware of physical sensations.
+Music and colors are more impressive.

 It would be very easy to focus on my breathing, or my heartbeat, and “go within.”
 So if meditation is something you’re interested in but you haven’t been able to still your mind, be in the moment and appreciate the miracle of life, smoking some weed may seriously pamper your inner yogi.